Removing trucks could be almost 'impossible,' say heavy towing experts | CBC News

 Hooking up a commercial truck to a heavy-duty tower — sometimes called a "wrecker" — takes at least 30 minutes, Whan said.

-"In the end ... the trucker's going to say whether you're taking that truck away or not," he said.
+"In the end … the trucker's going to say whether you're taking that truck away or not."

-Towing the trucks from downtown Ottawa would be "virtually impossible," Whan said.
-The average large truck has a lot of equipment, like chains weighing 15 kilograms or more, that could be used to prevent someone from towing their vehicle without consent.
+He added the average large truck has a lot of equipment, such as chains weighing 15 kilograms or more, that could be used to prevent someone from towing their vehicle without consent.

+- No end in sight to Ottawa protests, not enough resources, says police chief

+- Downtown closures extended as police arrest 7, issue dozens of tickets

 Hooking up the truck also puts the employee in a vulnerable position, as they need to go under the truck, he added.